thingsboard/thingsboard.github.io/_includes/docs/reference/http-api.md

 {% endif %}

-Below are examples of commands for publishing different types of telemetry data.
+Below are the examples of commands for publishing different types of telemetry data.

 {% if docsPrefix == null %}
 Don't forget to replace <code>demo.thingsboard.io</code> with your host and <code>$ACCESS_TOKEN</code> with your device's access token.
-In this example, hostname reference live demo server.
+In this example, the hostname references live demo server.
 {% endif %}
 {% if docsPrefix == "pe/" %}
 Don't forget to replace <code>$THINGSBOARD_HOST_NAME</code> with your host and port and <code>$ACCESS_TOKEN</code> with your device's access token.